Version2beta/talks/an_ounce_of_elixir/an_ounce_of_elixir.md

 ```

 We have a problem.
 How did we get 'bell' and 'belle' through?
 We have a 'b' and one 'e', and only one 'l' in our tiles.

-I think it's time to approach this a little differently.
-Let's use some tests.